jjolano/openps3ftp/README.txt

 Note to developers:
 Do what you like with the source code - however when releasing something that makes use of this source code, I would appreciate the attribution.

+With this version, it should be much easier to integrate into your program compared to v2.3 and older.

 Recommended Compilation Tools:
 -- scetool: github.com/naehrwert/scetool